auremoser/graphitiMap/README.md

 Usage
 ===========
-As with the graffitiTime repo, my interest my procedure for data cleaning and preparation as well as the stack detailed below could apply to other NYC gov datasets as accessed through socrata and visualized as a map.
+As with the graffitiTime repo, my procedure for data cleaning and preparation as well as the stack detailed below could apply to other NYC gov datasets as accessed through socrata and visualized as a map.
 Preparing to rectify nyc data xy s to usable lat longs alone is worth a description.

 Procedure
 ===========